-- · a good pass in a literary GCSE subject (e.g. English, History) - a good pass in GCSE Music (i.e. A\ B) - · basic keyboard (piano) skills in order to input musical ideas to Imac (Prologic X) via midi keyboards - · some experience of song writing or other compositional techniques - · some experience of 'LOGIC' or 'GarageBand' sequencing software (however pupils will be taught the requisite skills and knowledge to use the software)
+- · a good pass in a literary GCSE subject (e.g. English, History) - a good pass in GCSE Music (i.e. A B) - · basic keyboard (piano) skills in order to input musical ideas to Imac (Prologic X) via midi keyboards - · some experience of song writing or other compositional techniques - · some experience of 'LOGIC' or 'GarageBand' sequencing software (however pupils will be taught the requisite skills and knowledge to use the software)

-The most obvious careers are those which are directly involved with creating and performing music such as instrumentalists, singers, accompanists, conductors, composers and arrangers.
-Music is valuable in teaching in the primary and secondary sectors with more specialised work in third level institutions such as universities and colleges.
-Instrumental and vocal tuition (whether classical, traditional, jazz or popular) may be carried on a private or on a peripatetic basis.
-For those with a background in music technology there are opportunities in the recording industry as a composer, producer or sound/acoustic engineering.
-There are numerous other jobs associated with music such as arts management, music publishing, musicology, music journalism and music therapy.
-It has also been the experience that our pupils studying 'A' level Music have found it an advantage in gaining places in Medicine, Dentistry and Law and Digital Technology courses with Universities valuing and seeking the creative, communication, social/cultural enrichment and personal discipline skills inherent in the study of Music.
+The most obvious careers are those directly involved with creating, performing and teaching music.
+Music is invaluable in teaching in primary and secondary sectors with more specialised work in third level institutions, and in instrumental and vocal tuition.
+For those with skills in music technology there are opportunities in the burgeoning media, film, sound and recording industries, in Northern Ireland and beyond.
+There are numerous jobs connected with music skills in arts/events management, publishing, musicology, journalism & music therapy.
+It has also been our experience that pupils studying 'A' level Music have found it advantageous in gaining places in Medicine, Dentistry, Health careers, Acoustic, Engineering courses, Law and Digital Technology courses, with Universities valuing and seeking creative, communication, social/cultural enrichment and personal discipline skills inherent in the study of Music.